MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/party-speech-to-text-ux-guidelines.md

 #### Font size and type

-Choosing a legible font is important for players who are reading any onscreen text UI, and some of whom might have low vision.
+Choosing a legible font is important for players who are reading any on-screen text UI, and some of whom might have low vision.

 > [!NOTE]
 > Verdana is the most legible font that Microsoft ships.
 Even better than Verdana by itself, is to present the font with high contrast (full black on full white or vice-versa) and at large sizes.
 Size, contrast, and letter form are the three biggest factors in legibility (in that priority order).